Statistical Learning Theory for Control: A Finite Sample Perspective

-Characterizing the optimal sample complexity still remains an open problem in the case of partially observed systems.
-An important question is whether the sample complexity should depend on the past horizon $p$.
-As discussed in the~\nameref{ID_sec:Regression}, this should not be the case since the number of unknowns in~$\thetas$ is independent of the horizon $p$.
-Some progress in this regard has already been made: in~\cite{lee2022improved}, it was shown that in the absence of process noise the sample complexity depends only logarithmically on the past horizon $p$, while retaining the $1/\varepsilon^2$ complexity rate.
-This was achieved by denoising Hankel matrices at different scales.
-In the case of process noise, the complexity scales linearly with $p$.
-In~\cite{fattahi2021learning}, the sample complexity was shown to be logarithmic with $p$, at the expense of a worse $1/\varepsilon^4$ complexity rate.
-This was achieved by adding an $\ell_1$ regularization penalty on $G_p$ in the regression step.
-Meanwhile, obtaining sample complexity lower bounds has been challenging in the case of partially-observed systems.
-Because of the non-convexity of the original parameterization this problem has remained elusive.
+What is the optimal sample complexity in the case of partial-observability?
+In the case of known system order, can we match the asymptotic performance of match maximum likelihood by a non-asymptotic analysis?
+What if the order is unknown?
+How do system theoretic parameters affect complexity? \end{open_prob}

-\begin{open_prob}[Optimal Sample Complexity] For fully-observed systems it has been shown that the least-squares algorithm is nearly optimal.
-What is the optimal sample complexity and the optimal algorithm in the case of partial-observability?
-Can we obtain sample complexity results that are independent of the past horizon $p$?
-Can we obtain sharper lower bounds? \end{open_prob}
+An open question is whether the optimal sample complexity should depend on the past horizon $p$.
+As discussed in the~\nameref{ID_sec:Regression}, this might not be the case since the number of unknowns in~$\thetas$ is independent of the horizon $p$.
+Some progress in this regard has already been made: in~\cite{lee2022improved}, it is shown that in the absence of process noise the sample complexity depends only logarithmically on the past horizon $p$, while retaining the $1/\varepsilon^2$ complexity rate.
+This is achieved by de-noising Hankel matrices at different scales.
+In the case of process noise, the complexity bound in~\cite{lee2022improved} still scales linearly with $p$.
+In~\cite{fattahi2021learning}, the sample complexity is shown to be logarithmic with $p$, at the expense of a worse $1/\varepsilon^4$ complexity rate.
+This is achieved by adding an $\ell_1$ regularization penalty on $G_p$ in the regression step.

-To conclude, another open problem is identification of open-loop unstable systems in the case of single trajectory data.
-While this problem was solved in the case of fully-observed systems (under certain regularity conditions) it is still open in the case of partial observability. \begin{open_prob} Existing results for partially observable systems rely on stability $\rho(A_\star)\leq 1$.
-What, if any, are the necessary conditions for conducting open-loop unstable identification based on single trajectory of data? \end{open_prob}
+To conclude, another open problem is identification of open-loop (explosively) unstable systems $(\rho(\As)>1)$ in the case of single trajectory data.
+While this problem is resolved in the case of fully-observed systems (under certain regularity conditions) it is still open in the case of partial observability. \begin{open_prob} Existing results for partially observable systems rely on stability $\rho(A_\star)\leq 1$.
+What, if any, are the necessary conditions for conducting open-loop unstable identification based on single trajectory of data? \end{open_prob} One of the main technical difficulties in the case of unstable systems is dealing with the bias term in~\eqref{ID_eq:PO_main_regression}.
+If the state is increasing exponentially fast with time $k$, the bias term might not decay fast enough with $p$.
+In the case of non-explosive systems, two-step procedures, e.g. performing a pre-filtering step~\cite{simchowitz2019semi} or estimating components of the marginally stable subspace first~\cite{bauer2002estimating}, guarantee learnability.
+It is an open question whether a two-step procedure would work for (explosively) unstable systems.